lluisgerard/cocoapods-issue-mac-target/README.md

 Is like, sometimes you can build the iOS app, but sometimes Extensions don't compile.
 Other times is only the Mac App.
 Either case you rearely can compile both.

-This is what happens if you remove the 'MacApp' target from the 'Podfile':
+Everything is fine when you remove the 'MacApp' target from the 'Podfile' (that warning is just an unrelated thing on the extension rules):
 ![Withput Mac App Target](https://raw.githubusercontent.com/lluisgerard/cocoapods-issue-mac-target/master/images/nomactarget.png)